-Whether solo, with his fellow Scottish guitar wizard John Renbourn or in the outstanding band Pentangle, he was a compelling if unpredictable figure of contemporary folk and also his dabbling with traditional music.
+Whether solo, with another guitar wizard John Renbourn (not Scottish, as originally stated here.
+Thanks much belatedly to John Eason for his comment below; JR died in Scotland in 2015 but was born in London) or in the outstanding band Pentangle, he was a compelling if unpredictable figure of contemporary folk and also his dabbling with traditional music.

 But let my friend Ian Evans take up this small part of the Bert Jansch story.
 First, I will set the scene.
 Ian posted a comment here when I included Jackson C Frank's Blues Run The Game in my Song of the Day series, mentioning that Jansch was still singing the song 40 years later in his own performances.
 Now he writes:

 I was saddened to learn of the death of Bert Jansch on 5 October 2011.
 I have been a fan since 1965.
 Given his health problems, it was pleasantly surprising that he lived to the age of 67.
 I have set out below a You Tube link of his playing Blackwaterside; he always gave credit to Anne Briggs for teaching him this song.
 The simplicity and economy of his guitar playing is to me quite remarkable.
 This is also illustrated in the following link to him playing Angie (Jansch's spelling of the piece).